mahavedalla/mahavedalla/docs/questions/ditthi/What is the reason why ascetics and priests fight  1d8e99d09112813fb4d4f9a66595039c.md

-# What is the reason why ascetics and priests fight with one another?
+Question: What is the reason why ascetics and priests fight with one another?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: AN 2.37